XavB64/lowtrip/README.md

 # lowtrip

-A web interface to easily compute carbon inventories for different means of transport in Europe
+A web interface to easily compute travel carbon inventories for different means of transport worldwide

 ## How to launch the app